rutvikk99/synapse/demos/module1/README.md

     1. Configuring **auto-pause settings**, based on cluster idle time, and **auto-scale settings (1)** based on the amount of activity.
     2. The **Packages (2)** option allows you to upload an environment configuration file (output from the `pip freeze` command) that defines the Python packages to load on the cluster.
 The packages listed in this file for install or upgrade are downloaded from PyPi at the time of pool startup.
 This requirements file is used every time a Spark instance is created from that Spark pool.
+    3. The **Spark configuration (3)** option lets you upload a Spark configuration file to specify additional properties on the Spark pool.
+This will be referenced to configure Spark applications upon job submission.

-    On the left-hand menu, you can also find the **Access control (IAM) (3)** settings to control access to the Spark pool, granted to users and services.
+    On the left-hand menu, you can also find the **Access control (IAM) (4)** settings to control access to the Spark pool, granted to users and services.

 5. Select **Packages** on the left-hand menu of the Spark pool.